Remediate Semi-Diplomatic Transcriptions

 Encode Style

 Our generic CSS for semi-diplomatic transcriptions should work to automatically style most of your text.
-We capture minimal styling in semi-diplomatic texts because facsimiles are readily available.
+We capture minimal styling in semi-diplomatic transcriptions because facsimiles are readily available.
 Importantly, we capture:

 Decorative letters